ryannair02/MIST4610-Project1/README.md

 Query 10:
 List all teams along with the count of members and the average age of members in each team.

-   Justification: Understanding team composition and demographics is essential for effective team management and resource allocation.
-By listing all teams along with the count of members and the average age of members in each team, managers gain valuable insights into team dynamics, diversity, and potential skill gaps.
-This information enables managers to assess team performance, identify training needs, and allocate resources appropriately to support team development and productivity.
-Additionally, knowing the average age of team members allows managers to tailor communication and leadership strategies to suit the needs of different age groups within the teams, fostering a cohesive and inclusive work environment.
+   Justification: Understanding team composition and demographics is important for team management as well as for dividing resources the correct way.
+By listing all teams along with the count of members and the average age of members in each team, managers gain insights into team dynamics, diversity, and sometimes even skill gaps.
+This information will help the managers see team performance,  training needs, and allocation of resources  to support team development and productivity.
+Also, knowing the average age of team members allows managers to give proper communication and leadership strategies which fit the needs of different age groups in the teams, allowing for better training sessions.

 Sql code: